Step 1 : Visa

 Watch the Campus France video tutorial HERE for more information

-Telecom SudParis email acount and IT access
+Telecom SudParis email account and IT access

 Upon admission at Telecom SudParis, you will receive your login and password for computer access by email.
 You will also receive a Telecom SudParis email ID that has to be used for any future communication with your teachers and the Administration.